Atmudia/SRVR/README.md

 ## Known Issues

+- Input glyphs currently don't work on the Monado runtime.

-- Please report any bugs or issues on the GitHub Issues page.
+Please report any bugs or issues on the GitHub Issues page.

 ## Contributing